How To Become a DJ in 4 easy steps

 DJ CONTROLLER instead of two separate sound sources and a DJ mixer

-There are a few options for your DJ setup and we talk about it detailed in the article “Dj equipment for beginners“.
+There are a few options for your DJ setup, and we talk about it detailed in the article “Dj equipment for beginners“.

 C. HOW TO DJ

-This is the most fun part after you go shopping.
+That is the most fun part after you go shopping.

 A quick walkthrough first to connect your setup correctly.
-If you have a DJ controller connect it through USB to your computer and your DAW, then plug-in headphones and speakers to your sound-card.
+If you have a DJ controller connect it through USB to your computer and your DJ software, then plug-in headphones and speakers to your sound-card.
 In case you decide to go with a classic setup of cd-players or vinyl turntables connect them to channels 1-2 of your mixer.
 Last, plug in your headphones and speakers.

 Depended on your turntables, you need to have your music into the required form.
 CD’s, USB sticks or vinyl are your choices.
 Insert two tracks that you believe go well together and play the first one.
 Listen now the second track through your headphones.
 After it’s essential to adjust the BPM(beats per minute) on both tracks at the same level.
 To do that find the pitch control which is commonly on the right side of the turntable.
 Adjust the BPM on both tracks if it’s necessary.
-If you jerkily lower or add BPM fast on a track you will cause a deformation.
+If you jerkily lower or add BPM fast on a track, you will cause a deformation.
 Go slow and steady as long as the track sounds good in your ears.

 This mixing technique is ideally used when songs have continuously beat like House, Deep House, Techno, Electro, Trance, Big Room and most electronic music tracks.

-Let’s say that you have a beat-match at 124BPM, now it’s time to start counting the beats.
+Let’s say that you have a beat-match at 124BPM; now it’s time to start counting the beats.
 Start to count beats/kicks from-1-to-4 of the track that plays in your speakers.
 You can hit your foot on the floor if it helps you.
 Make sure your second track is starting with a kick/beat and then hit play the moment the playable track is at beat-1.
 Above the “play/pause” button on a player, there is the “cue” button which plays the song as long as you hold it.
-Hit it simultaneously with the beat of the playable track and you will find the rhythm.
+Hit it simultaneously with the beat of the playable track, and you will find the rhythm.

 Don’t worry if the beats are not completed match.
 You can use the jog on the player to move the song back or forward and get it perfectly beat-matched.
 Try over and over again until you get it right, mix the tracks using filters and equalize them to make a smooth transition.
 After a little practice, you will finally get it right.